Dirk Bergemann is Douglass and Marion Campbell Professor of Economics at Yale University.

 He is member of Cowles Foundation for Research in Economics and a fellow of the American Academy of Arts and Sciences and of the Econometric Society.

 His research is in the area of game theory, contract theory, venture capital and market design.
-His most recent work is in the area of dynamic mechanism design and dynamic pricing, robust mechanism design, and information design.
+His work has been published in leading journals in economics, such as American Economic Review, Econometrica, Journal of Political Economy and Review of Economics Studies.
+His most recent work is in the area of value and markets for data, auctions for digital advertising, information design, robust mechanism design, and pricing of algorithms, compute and software.

-His research has been supported by grants from the National Science Foundation, the Alfred P. Sloan Research Fellowship, Google Faculty Fellow, the Knight Foundation, the Omidyar Network and the German National Science Foundation.
+His research has been supported by grants from the National Science Foundation, the Alfred P. Sloan Foundation, the Office of Naval Research, Google Faculty Fellow, the Knight Foundation, the Omidyar Network and the German National Science Foundation.
+He is an Amazon Scholar.